tkrajina/golongfuncs/README.md

     $ golongfuncs -type lines
     $ golongfuncs -type lines,in_params
     $ golongfuncs -type lines,in_params,complexity/lines

+A shorter way to specify types is with `+`:

+    $ golongfuncs +lines,complexity,complexity/lines

 If multiple measures are specified, the results are sorted by the first column (in this example `lines`):